willjnz/orca-coding-challenge/README.md

 The challenge is documented in Instructions.md.
 Here is my implementation:

  #### Tool choices and rationale:
- I am aiming to make a pipeline and architecture that completes the task well and is simple to set up.
+ - I am aiming to make a pipeline and architecture that completes the task well and is simple to set up.
 I am using a mix of tools, that are running locally, and without any consideration for security.
-GDAL is simple to use and extremely powerful so it does the main
+Once deployed, security would be of upmost importance.
+GDAL is simple to use and extremely powerful so it does the main processing.

  - I have output depth isoline polylines.
-These could be converted to polygons if needed (we would need to account for the edges of the AOI because these will cut polygons).
+These could simply be converted to polygons if needed (we would need to account for the edges of the AOI because these will cut polygons).

-#### Include strategies (if applicable) for optimizing processing workflows (e.g., leveraging PostGIS functions, batch processing):
+#### Strategies for optimizing processing workflows:
+- Apache Airflow is ideal for automating data processing pipelines.
+It can manage complex data workflows.
+It allows for the orchestration of tasks.
-- Airflow for orchestration, scheduling, monitoring.
+- Containerise \data_processing\main.py for dependency management.
-- Containerise \data_processing\main.py so that its dependencies are reliably working.
-Then move away from GDAL shell commands, and use Python packages instead.
+- Move Away from GDAL Shell Commands and Use Python Packages.
+This allows for more intense analysis, simplifies the pipeline, and ensures better error handling and debugging.
-- Run PostgreSQL in another Docker container.
+- Run PostgreSQL in Another Docker Container.
+This provides the flexibility to scale and configure the database independently.
+Resource allocation, and backup/recover are made simpler.
+- Leverage PostGIS Functions for Geospatial Processing: I am already simplifying using PostGIS.
+If we had to do queries or joins then we should definitely use PostGIS.
+- Batch processing with Airflow:  break the processing of large bathymetry datasets into smaller, discrete tasks.
+For example, you can split the dataset by geographical regions, or depth ranges, and then process each batch separately.
+- Parallel Execution: whether using Airflow or not, executing multiple tasks in parallel, should significantly speed up processing when dealing with large datasets.
+For example, you can process different regions or depth layers concurrently.
+- Batch processing with PostgreSQL: Use SQL to handle large data volumes in batches.
+This can be done by processing data in chunks, running batch jobs that process records in smaller pieces, and updating the status of each batch.
+This prevents the processing pipeline from overloading the system when working with large datasets.
+- Add Data Validation and Logging.
+This would be done manually for now I think.
+- Add Automated Testing.
+Unit and Integration tests.
 -
 # Setup: